FAQs

 Q: Who is struggling with food insecurity in Kalamazoo County?

-Q: What is food insecurity?
+Q: What is Food Insecurity?

 A: Food insecurity is the state of being without reliable access to a sufficient quantity of affordable, nutritious food.